jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_lab_guided.md

 nn.compile(optimizer='sgd',loss='categorical_crossentropy',metrics=['accuracy'])
 ```

-With the model compile, we can now launch the training procedure.
+With the model compiled, we can now launch the training procedure.
 At this point we may define the batch size, and the number of epochs to run.
 ```python
 history = nn.fit(x_train,y_train,batch_size=128,epochs=20)
 ```